iji-enow/ENOW-server/README.md

 -->

 - topic : it is consists of corporationName/serverId/brokerId(ip of user's mqtt)/deviceId

 - roadMapId : road map id

 - nodeId : current node id

 - incomingNode : node coming from current nodel

-- outingNode : node that goes out from current nodel
+- outingNode : node that goes out from current node

 - previousData : execution result from past node

 - payload : sensor value of current node or value reiceived from the user

 - lastNode : true for last node, false for contrary

 - orderNode : true if it is the user directly inserting type, false for contrary

 - verified : true if all incomingNode are in, false for contrary

 __Status :__ </br>